Mike Cahill (golfer): Professional career

 Cahill spent the next two years "in the golfing wilderness," however.
-His "return to mediocrity" began in early 1979.
-During this era, Cahill did not earn a cheque greater than A$1,200.
 Cahill later stated that he did not "practice enough" leading to weak play.
 He later said, "For about three years I wasn't practising and was drinking too much.
 I just had no ambition to do anything in golf."
-Early in the 1980–81 season, however, Cahill stated that his play was "beginning to come back."
+During this era, Cahill did not earn a cheque greater than A$1,200.
+Early in the 1980–81 season, however, Cahill stated that he was "beginning to come back."
 He had recently taken advice from "old confidant" Kevin Hartley.
 His comeback began in November 1980 at the Victorian PGA Championship at Rosebud Country Club.
-An "in-form" Cahill opened with a 67 to take the lead and break the course record.
+An "[i]n-[f]orm" Cahill opened with a 67 to take the lead and break the course record.
 Cahill led for most of the remainder of the tournament and finished solo second, one back.
 In August 1981, Cahill won the two-round Barham Open by one over Ian Stanley and Terry Gilmore.
 It was his first win in three years.
 Later in the season, he recorded top fives at the Queensland Open and Air New Zealand Shell Open.